openshift/enhancements/enhancements/builds/entitlements.md

 ### Implementation Details/Notes/Constraints [optional]

-So the concerns for the implementation center around 4 questions:
+So the concerns for the implementation center around 5 questions:

-- Delivery mechanism for our "encapsulation" of the credentials
+- Mechanism for delivering for subscription config/credentials to the cluster
-- Where do we get the credentials (i.e. our "encapsulation") from once delivered
+- Where/How subscription config/credentials are stored on the cluster (e.g. what resources types+namespaces)
 - In what form are the credentials provided (pem files, SubscriptionManager, Satellite)
 - How does the build consume the credentials
 - When does the build consume the credentials (where consuming means telling buildah to mount it)